anna-kulyk/face-recognition/README.md

 # Robofriends

-A simple react application with cute robots.
+This is a simple React application that uses Clarifai's face-detection model to detect faces in images.

 ## [Check the live demo]()